Care England

 Care England is a trade organisation for independent adult social care providers in England.
 It is the largest representative body for independent social care services in the UK.
 It is a registered charity based in London.
 Members provide a variety of services for older people and those with long term conditions, learning disabilities or mental health problems.
-Professor Martin Green, OBE, is the Chief Executive.
+Professor Martin Green OBE, has been the Chief Executive since 2007.

-It presses local councils for improved funding and was particularly vocal in the COVID-19 pandemic in England, which caused big problems for the sector.
+It pressures local councils and national government for improved funding and was particularly vocal in the COVID-19 pandemic in England, which caused issues for the sector.